tastejs/angular-movies/projects/cloudflare-worker/Readme.md

-Todos:
+# Cloud Functions

+## Todos

 - use preview deployment in GH action
-- use nx executer to build
+- use nx executor to build
+- configure tags